Beechcraft BQM-126: Design and development

 The Beechcraft Model 997 was proposed in response to a 1983 United States Navy requirement for a target drone to replace the BQM-34 in service.
 Based on the Army's MQM-107 Streaker in design, the Model 997 was a low-wing pilotless aircraft, with a twin-tail configuration to reduce its height to assist in carriage by launching aircraft.
 A Microturbo J403 turbojet provided propulsion.
 Launch was from a carrier-based aircraft, although it could also be land- or ship-launched through the use of a solid rocket booster; landing, if the drone was not shot down, was by parachute.

 Operational history

 The first flight of the Model 997 took place in March 1984; in 1985, the Navy ordered the drone into full-scale development, designating it BQM-126A.
 The first launch of a pre-production BQM-126A took place at the Pacific Missile Test Center on March 30, 1987; testing was delayed due to issues with subsystem designs, as well as Congressional cuts to the program's budget.

 The BQM-126A was considered superior to the BQM-34S with regards to threat replication, and was intended to be significantly lower in cost as well.
 Orders for up to 700 aircraft were planned; however due to budgetary constraints, production of the BQM-126A was cancelled.

-Survivors
+Surviving aircraft

 One surviving drone is on display at the Yanks Air Museum in Chino, California.